Building and Safety Division

 COVID-19 CHANGES TO BUILDING INSPECTIONS - For staff safety, Building Inspectors will not be completing any inspections for smoke alarms and carbon monoxide alarms.
 Permittees that have projects that require that kind of inspection will be required to fill out the Smoke Detector and Carbon Monoxide Self Certification form and turn it in before requesting a final inspection.

 Our office is currently open to the public from 8:00am to 5:00pm.
 You can submit your applications and plans during those hours.
-If you are not able to come to the office during those hours, you can always download the application and email that with any required plans to Patsy Robinson and Lizzie Rodriguez.
-We will contact you with any questions.
+If you are not able to come to the office during those hours, you can always download the application and email it to:

 Notice to Property Owners: In order to provide property owners with more flexibility in providing shade to their homes, the City Council amended the Zoning Ordinance to allow roofed, open-sided patios in the front yard and side yard setback areas.
 A property owner may construct a patio within the side yard setback areas as long as 5-foot property line setback is maintained.
 A property owner may also construct a patio in the front yard setback area, as long as the patio does not extend more than 5 feet into the required front yard.
 The patio must be attached to the primary residence and cannot be enclosed as living space.
 This regulation does not apply to Carport construction.